Govt. Tourism License 3195/080/81

 Visa or Entry Stamp

-How to Prepare: Ensure your visa is valid and you have an entry stamp in your passport from when you arrived in Nepal.
-A copy of your visa and the entry stamp may need to be shown when purchasing a SIM card.
+How to Prepare: Make sure your visa is valid and you have your entry stamp in your passport when you get to Nepal.
+You may have to show your visa and entry stamp to buy the SIM card.

 Simplifying the Process

-Ask for Help If Needed: If you’re unsure about the process or need help gathering your documents, don’t hesitate to ask for assistance at your hotel or from local friends.
+Don’t Hesitate To Ask for Help: If you don’t understand the process or you need help organizing your documents, you can ask staff at your hotel or your local friends for help.

 Choose a Provider

-What to Bring: Have your passport, a passport-sized photo, and proof of a local address (like a hotel booking confirmation) ready.
+What To Bring: You will need your passport, a passport-size photo, and proof of a local address (hotel booking prints work).

 Fill Out the Form